Dribo/DTU-02467_ProjectB/content/text-analysis.md

 > The final TF-IDF value is then arrived at by multiplying the TF value with the IDF value

 This final TF-IDF value is then a numerical value that represents how important a term is across the entire corpus.
-This means that words that occur frequently in just a few documents will have a higher TF-IDF value, and as such count as being more significant.
+This means that words that occur frequently in just a few documents will have a higher TF-IDF value and therefore count as being more significant than words that occur less frequently.
+On the other hand, words that occur in only a few documents, but occur very frequently in these documents, will also be seen as significant to that document.

+Doing this we can get an understanding of which words are most defining for the documents, and also for the individual communities that we have found in the network.

+## Top terms in Communities
+Within the communities in the network we have used TF-IDF to extract the top terms of each of these communities.
+For instance community 0, which is a community where the 3 most connected nodes are the articles about U.S. presidents `Richard Nixon`, `Dwight Eisenhower` and `Harry Truman`, have the top 10 terms ['kennan', 'macarthur', 'eisenhower', 'gaulle', 'reagan', 'bush', 'reza', 'hoover', 'wilson', 'carter']

+> Insert image of top terms from some communities